“Nothing compares to the simple pleasure of a bike ride”

 Laurent has worked in a number of startups and online businesses around the world focusing on sales, marketing and business development.
 He has not owned a car for the past four years and commutes to work by bicycle everyday.
 Recently he learned that his roll-aboard suitcase can be easily hitched to his bike rack and towed.

-Phil is an Engineer and sometimes photographer whose whose work has been featured in the Washington Post, San Francisco Chronicle, and the Huffington Post.
+Phil is an Engineer, AIDS LifeCyclist, and sometimes photographer whose whose work has been featured in the Washington Post, San Francisco Chronicle, and the Huffington Post.
 He’s been a car-free bike commuter since 2007.

 Catherine is an active volunteer/member of the San Francisco Bicycle Coalition, where she leads an annual commuter convoy with many first-time cyclists on Bike To Work Day.
 She lives in the Mission district and enjoys cycling all over the Bay Area; especially on Mt.
 Tam.
 “It’s easier to bike in heels than walk in heels”.